Sponsor and status

 Last Updated: Mar 8, 2011

-This resolution was introduced on March 8, 2011, in a previous session of Congress, but was not enacted.
+This resolution was introduced on March 8, 2011, in a previous session of Congress, but it did not receive a vote.

 Mar 8, 2011